 The Duncan Fraser Septet is my current project.
-Over the last 10 years of working as a professional Jazz musician my voice as a Composer, Arranger and Improviser has changed massively, and this project very much represents where I am now with my musical ideas and what I think sounds good.
+Over the last 10 years of working as a professional Jazz musician my voice as a Composer, Arranger and Improviser has changed massively, and this project very much represents where I am now with my musical ideas.

 I have drawn influence heavily from the music of one of my Jazz idols Wynton Marsalis and his septet of the early/mid 1990's, I use the same line-up of 4 horns (Trumpet, Trombone & 2 Saxes) plus Piano, Bass & Drums for my ensemble.
 Although there are also sounds influenced by greats such as Coltrane, Tom Harrell & Joe Henderson.
 I have also been inspired by current similar sized ensembles who are working on the New York Jazz scene.
 I took a trip over a few years back and really got inspired, which turned out to be the formations of this project.
 Subsequent trips combined with modern technology meaning the sounds being created are only a live stream away, means I have kept the inspiration going.
-So much so, that 9 of my new compositions for this project are entitled to evoke imagery of parts of the city.
+So much so, that my first recording with this group is entitled Soundscapes of Manhattan, and the tunes are written to evoke imagery of parts of the city.

-The album will have new compositions and arrangements that I have formulated and the playing of Ronan Perrett (Alto Sax), Wesley Frankel (Tenor/Soprano Saxes/Clarinet), Sam Sankey (Trombone), Rob Brockway (Piano), Huw Williams (Bass) & Luke Bainbridge (Drums)
+The album has 9 new compositions and arrangements that I have formulated and the playing of Ronan Perrett (Alto Sax), Wesley Frankel (Tenor/Soprano Saxes/Clarinet), Sam Sankey (Trombone), Rob Brockway (Piano), Huw Williams (Bass) & Luke Bainbridge (Drums)

-For album updates then why not subscribe to my mailing list?
+For Septet updates then why not subscribe to my mailing list?